 Most OTAs offer some kind of accreditation to distinguish excellent hosts.
 Being recognised as an excellent host builds your business reputation and inspires traveller trust.

 Each OTA’s host accreditation scheme differs in practice and in how much it impacts your ranking position.
 And don’t forget that in reality, all come with a price, in terms of the need for you to offer specific discounts.
-But it is always worth weighing up the cost versus the benefits of obtaining such host accreditation from each OTA you list on, as it certainly boosts the value of your listing and influences a prospective traveller’s perception of your business.
+But it is always worth weighing up the cost versus the benefits.

 Always strive to be recognised as an excellent host on each OTA site you list on as part of a well optimized Airbnb SEO strategy!